YehielSiri/OpticFlow_LucasKanade/README.md

 # Image-Pyramids-and-Optic-Flow
 Implementation of Lucas Kanade algorithm, Image Alignment and Warping, Gaussian and Laplacian Pyramids.

-All functions accept both gray-scale and color images.
+All functions accept both gray-scale and color images as an input.

 -----